 Metro COG has mostly met reliability (PM 3) targets, which have been consistently set for each side of the MPA, to reflect both North Dakota and Minnesota targets.
-Figure 8 shows, within the MPA, the percentage of reliable person miles on the Interstate, percentage of reliable person miles on the Non-Interstate NHS, and Truck Travel Time Reliability Index (TTTRI).
+Figure 11 shows, within the MPA, the percentage of reliable person miles on the Interstate, percentage of reliable person miles on the Non-Interstate NHS, and Truck Travel Time Reliability Index (TTTRI).
 For each category described, the respective State targets are shown.
 For reliability of the Interstate and Non-Interstate NHS, if the MPA percentage is above the target percentage, the target is met.
 For TTRI, if the MPA percentage is below the target percentage, the target is met.
-As shown in Figure 8, the Minnesota and North Dakota sides of the MPA have met PM 3 targets for:
+As shown in Figure 11, the Minnesota and North Dakota sides of the MPA have met most but not all PM 3 target metrics for:

-- 2021 (reporting period)
+2021 (reporting period)

-- 2023 (reporting period)

-- 2025 (reporting period)
+- 2023 (reporting period) - 2025 (reporting period)

-As shown in Figure 8, the Minnesota side of the MPA has met all the reliability performance targets.
+As shown in Figure 11, the Minnesota side of the MPA has met all the reliability performance targets.
 The North Dakota side of the MPA however, has never met the target for percentage of reliable person miles on the Non-Interstate NHS.